Last Updated on October 20, 2021

 - Speech Evaluation

-So you have cleared your application and have been given the green light to work.
+After you have cleared your application given the green light to work, log in to your Appen Dashboard.
 Now you need to find projects to work on, which you can bill in your invoice.
 It is important that you understand how projects work in Appen.

 The process of finding work on Appen is a long but simple process.
 Here is a simple breakdown of the process: